I-Am-Jakoby/Flipper-Zero-BadUSB/README.md

 ## Description 👨‍🏫

-🥇 I am in 1st place for most payloads submitted to hack5!
+🥇 I am in 1st place for most payloads submitted to hack5❗

-🔓  have taken my colllection of payloads and formatted them to work for the Flipper for all of you to use
+🔓  have taken my colllection of payloads and formatted them to work for the Flipper for all of you to use❗

-⚠️ Please ENJOY and use RESPONSIBLY!
+⚠️ Please ENJOY and use RESPONSIBLY❗

 ![hak 5](https://github.com/I-Am-Jakoby/hak5-submissions/blob/main/Assets/hak5-sub.png)